kotogavr/kotogavr-blog/src/content/blog/how-to-make-passwordless-auth.md

 end
 ```

-Then let's open our controller and add the auth magic:
+Then let's open our controller and add the auth magic(create method):

 ```ruby
 # controllers/sessions_controller.rb